jonellwood/s5Dash/README.md

 - This would also allow limiting the data field could.
 Its a dashboard card...so probably three?
 - I think the values available for the user to pick from could come from the dataSources.json file 💡💡💡💡

+This is working!
+Holy smokes!!!
+We have some momentum now!